Epidermolysis bullosa acquisita L12.30

 This section has been translated automatically.

-Occurrence is possible at any age, usually between the 40th and 60th year of life.
-Rarely also occurring in children. m:w=1:1;
+Occurrence is possible at any age, usually between 40 and 60 years of age.
+Rarely occurring in children. m:w=1:1

 This section has been translated automatically.

-• In the classic form of the disease, tight, non-inflammatory blisters of various sizes are found, predominantly on mechanically traumatized skin regions (especially hands, elbows, feet, knees) and, in rare cases, on the oral mucosa.
+• In the classic, mechano-bullous form of the disease, taut, non-inflammatory blisters of varying sizes are found.
+The main areas affected are the hands, elbows, feet, knees and, in rare cases, the oral mucosa.
 Occasionally, the affected areas heal with skin atrophy or milia, hyper- and hypopigmentation.

-Reviews have identified an association between epidermolysis bullosa acquisita (EBA) and inflammatory bowel disease (IBD).
-In 42 coincident cases, Crohn's disease (K50.9) was detected 35x and ulcerative colitis (K51.9) 7x.
-In most cases, inflammatory bowel disease preceded the skin lesions (Reddy H et al 2013).
-Note: The antigen of EBA (collagen type VII) is also expressed in the intestinal mucosa between epithelium and stratum proprium.
+• In the non-classical inflammatory forms, diseases are described as bullous pemphigoid, localized scarring pemphigoid (Brunsting-Perry) or linear IgA dermatosis, with blistering of the face, sometimes also as impetigo contagiosa.
+Important are extracutaneous manifestations with the formation of esophageal or urethral strictures.
+A connection between epidermolysis bullosa acquisita (EBA) and inflammatory bowel disease has been established in reviews.
+In 42 coincident cases, Crohn's disease (K50.9) was detected 35 times and ulcerative colitis (K51.9) 7 times.
+In most cases, the chronic inflammatory bowel disease preceded the skin changes (Reddy H et al. 2013).
+Note: The antigen of EBA (collagen type VII) is also expressed in the intestinal mucosa between the epithelium and stratum proprium.

 Histology